Your First Visit

 Members often comment that their decision to join was made because of the feeling of openness and welcome received in their first visit.
 We hope that you will feel the same way.

-Printed bulletins make our worship service easy to follow and see what's coming next.
+We still have printed bulletins to make our worship service easy to follow and so everyone is comfortable.(you can see what's next)

-Our building is fully accessible and hearing assist headsets are available.
+Our building is still fully accessible and hearing assist headsets are available.

 A note about our Tau Cross: